 When You Can't Stop a Divorce

-And, unfortunately, there are also situations where people are blindsided by divorces that they cannot stop.
-In these instances, as awful as they are, you need to make a shift out of your feelings and get into “survival mode.”
+For starters, in these instances, as awful as they are, you need to make a shift out of your feelings and get into “survival mode.”
 There are practical steps that need to be taken in order to ensure your long-term financial safety and the wellbeing of your children.

 I hope that all the advice helps you find your way through this confusing, and scary time, and that the path forward is one of growth for you — no matter how things unfold.

 Listen & Subscribe to the Podcast